kuzzleio/sdk-javascript/doc/6/getting-started/react/with-redux/index.md

 <<< ./snippets/App.js.snippet:13[html]

 We can now display the messages stored in Kuzzle.
-Cool but we need to create some right ?
+In the next part, we'll see how to create new messages.

 ## Send messages